shierve/nem-voting/readme.md

 import { PollConstants, UnbroadcastedPoll, BroadcastedPoll, NEMVoting } from "nem-voting";
 import { NEMLibrary, NetworkTypes, Account } from "nem-library";

-// This function will bootstrap both the internal nem-library for nem-trezor and the local one
+// This function will bootstrap both the internal nem-library for nem-voting and the local one
-// if the local one has already been bootstrapped then you need to run NEMLibrary.reset() first NEMVoting.bootstrap(NetworkTypes.TEST_NET); // Change to NetworkTypes.MAIN_NET for main net const testPrivateKey = ""; // introduce the poll creator private key
+// if the local version of nem-library and the one in nem-voting don't match then this will give problems NEMLibrary.bootstrap(NetworkTypes.TEST_NET); // Change to NetworkTypes.MAIN_NET for main net const testPrivateKey = ""; // introduce the poll creator private key

 const formData = {